vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 bounds, and command caps.
 Callback order, emitted command order, entry points, and limit behavior match.
 All 21 CTest targets pass.

+## Use the same scan work loop for one worker

+The scanner previously special-cased a worker count of one by scanning index zero and returning.
+On a machine reporting one hardware thread, multiple applicable formats therefore silently lost every scan after the first.
+Removing this shortcut lets the existing task loop cover all worker counts;
+with one worker it runs serially and creates no asynchronous workers.

+This removes **5 production lines** and fixes the skipped-format behavior without adding a thread-count setting or another execution path.
+An ignored ASan/UBSan probe runs the existing session tests with `std::thread::hardware_concurrency()` replaced at link time to return one.
+The old implementation fails the assertion that an unknown-format source is offered to every processor; the simplified implementation passes all session tests.
+All 21 CTest targets also pass in the normal build.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding